DorotaPszczola/1.Trufla-the-Frenchie/readme.md

-#Trufla the Frenchie
+**Trufla the Frenchie**

 This page is based on a PSD file.
 All the code is mine.
-Trufla is also mine.
+Trufla (the dog) is also mine.

 What I used: